rada-ii/BIT-Tv_show_project/README.md

-This is web application for providing information to the users about TV shows from API endpoint !
+This is a web application for providing information to the users about TV shows from API endpoint !

 # checkout live:
 https://rada-ii.github.io/BIT-Tv_show_project/